Syncleus/aparapi-examples/doc/UnitTestGuide.md

 The test cases for OpenCL™ code generation are not strictly JUnit tests.
 Instead the codegen Java tree contains a tool (CreateJUnitTests) to create JUnit test cases from specially formatted test source files.

-The package `com.syncleus.aparapi.test (codegen/src/java/com/amd/aparapi/test)` contains all of the existing code generation tests.
+The package `com.aparapi.test (codegen/src/java/com/amd/aparapi/test)` contains all of the existing code generation tests.

-Here is an example that tests the code generation resulting from a call to Kernel.getPassId(), this is taken from com.syncleus.aparapi.test.CallGetPassId
+Here is an example that tests the code generation resulting from a call to Kernel.getPassId(), this is taken from com.aparapi.test.CallGetPassId

-    package com.syncleus.aparapi.test;
+    package com.aparapi.test;

-    import com.syncleus.aparapi.Kernel;
+    import com.aparapi.Kernel;

     public class CallGetPassId extends Kernel{
        public void run() {